miklevin/MikeLev.in/_posts/2023-03-14-easier-illustration-technique-i-seek-may-be-mermaid.md

 ---
 date: 2023-03-14
 title: Easier Illustration Technique I Seek May Be Mermaid
-permalink: /blog/easier-illustration-technique-i-seek-may-be-mermaid/
 headline: "Discovering Mermaid: An Easier Way to Illustrate and Diagram for SEO Purposes"
 description: I recently discovered Mermaid, a JavaScript-based diagramming and charting tool that makes illustration and diagramming for SEO purposes easier.
 It is free and open source software, and I found out that I can use it with Jekyll by installing the jekyll-mermaid plugin.
 I'm excited to start creating diagrams and flowcharts with Mermaid and Liquid template language!
 keywords: "Illustration, Technique, Mermaid, JavaScript, Diagramming, Charting, SEO, Free, Open Source, Software, Jekyll, Plugin, Flowcharts, ER Diagrams, Logic Flows, Org Charts, Markdown, Syntax, Venn Diagrams, JavaScript, GitHub, Repository, Venn.js, Euler Diagrams, Liquid Template Language, Spotify, Jekyll Plugin, Gem, `_config.yml`, Markdown"
-categories: jekyll, open source, github, javascript, seo
+categories: javascript, open source, jekyll, seo, github
+permalink: /blog/easier-illustration-technique-i-seek-may-be-mermaid/
 layout: post
 ---

 It is pretty clear that AIs are going to be both my copy-editors and my video-editors.
 To some degree, so will the Moz content folks, but I'll be